chimezie/generative_redfoot/README.md

-Below is an example showing a PDL file constructing message contexts for prompts to chained LLM calls from fragments in a [Wordloom](https://github.com/OoriData/OgbujiPT/wiki/Word-Loom%3A-Format-%26-tools-for-managing-natural-language-for-AI-LLMs) library, providing a clean separation of concerns between prompt language management prompt construction, and LLM workflow management and orchestration.
+Below is an example showing a PDL file constructing message contexts for prompts to chained LLM calls from fragments in a [Wordloom](https://github.com/OoriData/OgbujiPT/wiki/Word-Loom%3A-Format-%26-tools-for-managing-natural-language-for-AI-LLMs) library, providing a clean separation of concerns between prompt language management, prompt construction, and LLM workflow management and orchestration.
 The keys in the YAML file in black use the PDL language.
-Those in red are extensions showing in order of appearance: (mlx) prefix caching, reading from a wordloom file, using Google's __google/gemma-7b-aps-it__ model to extract propositions from LLM output, etc.:
+Those in red are generative_redfoot extensions shown in order of appearance: (mlx) prefix caching, COT few-shot loading, reading from a wordloom file, using Google's __google/gemma-7b-aps-it__ model to extract propositions from LLM output, etc.:

 <img src="complex_pdl.png" alt="Animated GIF of PDL chatbot."/>